Wilderness & Kayak Adventure: Premium 7-Day Vacation Package

 - Hot water showers

-Every day you will paddle waters deemed a critical habitat for both resident (fish-eating) and transient (mammal-eating) Orca pods who spend their summers in and around the Robson Bight Reserve in Johnstone Strait.
-Given their wild nature, you can never be guaranteed of seeing an Orca, however your chances to view and kayak with killer whales in this area are incredibly high.
+Every day you will paddle waters deemed a critical habitat for Orca pods who spend their summers in and around the Robson Bight Reserve in Johnstone Strait, BC.

 - Life at Orca Camp: relax, eat, explore

-- Preparing for your trip: don’t forget your camera
+- Preparing for your trip: packing list (don’t forget your camera)

 - Kayaking: no experience necessary